DPR-droid/2021_11_pands-project/README.md

 ![Why Python 01]( https://github.com/DPR-droid/pands-project/blob/main/README%20image%20files/Why%20Python%2001.PNG)

-On Table 11 Iris data set table excerpts by simply using the groupby function it can be replicated the means of the setosa and versicolor irises
+In Table II Iris data set table excerpts by simply using the groupby function, it can be replicated the means of the setosa and versicolor irises

     gk = dataset.groupby('species')
     print(gk.get_group('Iris-setosa').mean())